-(To be taken the first semester of Paralegal courses)
+Recommend taking the first semester of Paralegal courses.

 Study of the state and federal court systems, with emphasis on Mississippi courts and their differences in jurisdiction and procedure.
 Differences in basic trial procedure, civil and criminal.
 Some legal research and drafting.
 Cross-listed as AJU 310.